Summer- Fire Element

 8 drops Palmarosa (Cymbopogon martinii)

-6 drops Rose (Rosa damascena)
+6 drops Rose (Rosa damascena) Then add:

 1 oz.
 Organic Lavender (Lavandula angustifolia) Hydrosol